by Ovidiu Brazdau

 The perspective we take on a situation, using words, is so powerful that, as time goes by, we all feel what we think (after the necessary time in which our brain forms new neural structures on that specific language structure).
 On this topic, I like an interview with Tanya Luhrmann, she talks about how people in religious cults experience what they believe in.

 People in the ego-aware stage begin to abandon the pattern of knowing through perspectives.
-The new way is perceptual, non-conceptual and it is primary focused on listening to the world as it is, without trying to label it, using existing patterns.
-We still need the mind though, and people in the Unitive configuration can easily switch around different perspectives, without being conditioned by one of them in particular.
+The new way is perceptual, non-conceptual, and it is primarily focused on listening to the world as it is, without trying to label it, using existing patterns.
+We still need the mind, though, and people in the Unitive configuration can easily switch around different perspectives, without being conditioned by one of them in particular.

 Lester Fehmi, a researcher at Princeton who studied the synchrony of the brain wave activity, discovered that if we embrace the entire perceptive field, including the peripheral vision, we get a whole-brain-alpha-synchrony.
 In his paper “Attention to attention”, Fehmi concludes that “how we pay attention determines significantly and immediately our experience, physiology, and behavior.
 How we pay attention determines our subjective experience of our own identity and our objective experience of internal and external sensation and perception.
 Also, we can learn to flexibly choose and determine how we attend.
 Certainly most of us have the ability to choose the direction of our narrow attention, in order to choose to experience any subset of available stimuli at any given time.
 With training, we can also choose to broaden the scope of our attention to include a more diffuse and integrated background awareness of available stimuli, even in multiple sense modalities simultaneously.
 Moreover, we can choose to flexibly pay attention in other ways which help us function more or less well in specific conditions.”

 Keeping a percentage of attention to the attentional stream itself, all the time, creates a subjective experience of being wide-awake while the thinking-feeling-sensing-acting happens.
 In other words, it’s about being present with the meta-attention and watching how the attentional schema creates content for our experience.
-In spiritual terminology, this means we are able to watch “maya” itself dancing as it manifests.
+In spiritual terminology, this means we can watch “Maya” itself dancing as it manifests.
 When we simultaneously pay attention to the global content, and to the attentional mechanism itself, we discover that space is full of information, and this informational-awareness is available all the time.

-For space (the physical space, distances), I used the following item in the CQ-i to explore this increased widening: “What social identities do you usually have during the course of a day?”.
+For space (the physical space, distances), ask yourself: “What social identities do you usually have during the course of a day?”.
 There are multiple options as answers, in an increasingly wider spatial perspective: I am a partner in a couple relationship; I am a member of a family; I am a member of a group (e.g., sports team, political party, club, job, friends, etc.); I am a member of an ethnic group; I am a citizen of a country; I am a member of the human race; I am a human being on a planet called ‘Earth’; I am a life form existing in the universe.

 A documentary I like, related to spatial filter, is The Overview Effect.